DislikePineapple/Julia-HydrodynamicStability.jl/docs/src/Problems/ode.md

 ### Boundary value problem

-The general govening equation can be written as
+The general governing equation can be written as

 ```math
     u' = f(u,t),